demisto/content/Packs/CTIX/Integrations/CTIXv3/README.md

-This is Cyware Threat Intelligence eXhange(CTIX) integration which enriches IP/Domain/URL/File Data.
+This is example Threat Intelligence eXhange(CTIX) integration which enriches IP/Domain/URL/File Data.
 This integration was integrated and tested with version 3.0.0 of CTIX

 ## Configure CTIX on Cortex XSOAR